For All We Know (1970 song): Petula Clark version

-Petula Clark gave a heart-rending version of the song during her show at the Albert Hall on February 6 1983, in tribute to Karen Carpenter, who had died two days before.
+British singer, actress, and songwriter Petula Clark gave a heart-rending version of the song during her show at the Albert Hall on February 6, 1983, in tribute to Karen Carpenter, who had died two days before.
+She had previously recorded a studio version of the song in 1971 for the album, Petula '71.

 Nicki French version

-English singer Nicki French released a cover of "For All We Know" in 1995, which was included on her debut album, Secrets (1995).
+English singer Nicki French released a cover of "For All We Know" in 1995 via labels Bags of Fun and Love This, which was included on her debut album, Secrets (1995).
 The song peaked at No. 31 in Scotland, No. 42 on the UK Singles Chart and No. 89 in Australia.
 A music video was also produced to promote the single.

 Critical reception

-Steve Baltin from Cash Box wrote, "French follows up her surprise dance hit cover of Bonnie Tyler’s "Total Eclipse Of The Heart" by giving the same treatment to the Carpenters’ "For All We Know".
-Sounding as if Donna Summer could’ve done it, "For All We Know" has a blatant disco feel.
-Look for this to be a club smash that crosses over to appeal to many of the same fans that made "Total Eclipse.." a smash."
+Steve Baltin from Cash Box wrote, "French follows up her surprise dance hit cover of Bonnie Tyler's 'Total Eclipse of the Heart' by giving the same treatment to the Carpenters' 'For All We Know'.
+Sounding as if Donna Summer could've done it, 'For All We Know' has a blatant disco feel.
+Look for this to be a club smash that crosses over to appeal to many of the same fans that made 'Total Eclipse..' a smash."
+Pan-European magazine Music & Media commented, "Introduce new names through new workings of old songs, that's Bags of Fun's function for parent company Love This.
+French's second single is a jumpy dance version of a Carpenters hit."